 Working in Office Environments

 If you work in an open environment, be sure at least six feet of distance can be maintained between you and your coworkers.
 If possible, have at least one workspace separating you from another coworker.
-You must wear a face mask or face-covering at all times while in a shared workspace/room.

 Departments should assess open work environments and meeting rooms to institute measures to physically separate and increase the distance between employees and other persons, such as: